thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 27 January 2023
+### Daily Rundown on Saturday, 28 January 2023

-- The average temperature today is 5.59˚C;
+- The average temperature today is 5.13˚C;
-- With highs of 6.06˚C and lows of 0.74˚C.
+- With highs of 5.78˚C and lows of 0.13˚C.
-- You can expect broken clouds for the day.
+- You can expect few clouds for the day.

 <!-- weather_marker ends -->